scs-labrat/lootscoop/README.md

 ## Features

-- **Interactive Interface**: Navigate through search results using an intuitive curses-based UI.
+- **Interactive Interface**: Navigate through search results using an intuitive curses-based UI..
-- **Elasticsearch Focus**: Specialized to detect and interact with Elasticsearch vulnerabilities like `ElasticSearchOpenPlugin`.
 - **Query Customization**: Search by plugin, custom queries, host, or domain with pagination support.
 - **Index Inspection**: List and select Elasticsearch indices for quick data peeks without overwhelming your system.
 - **Data Visualization**: Tree-view structure for results allowing for easy navigation and understanding of complex data hierarchies.
 - **Colorful Terminal Output**: Enhances readability with color-coded elements for different types of information.
 - **Safety First**: Designed with security in mind, ensuring you only deal with what you want to see.
+- **Elastic**: Specialized to detect and interact with Exposed Elastic databases.

 ## Installation